avijitMajumder/CKAD-Exam-Preparation/BasicDeployments.md

-#This tutorial will cover the following topics:
+# This tutorial will cover the following topics:
-##•	Basic Deployment Example
+## Basic Deployment Example
 *	terminationGracePeriodSeconds: 0
 *	Updating the image in a Pod
 *	maxUnavailable and maxSurge